Jack Tame: Criticising White Island rescue efforts misplaced

 There is a second big question many have asked in the wake of Monday's event: why weren't rescue and recovery teams out on White Island sooner?

 But of course rescue helicopters had been out to the island.
-Boats and choppers rushed off those who were living... including those most critically injured.
+Boats and choppers rushed off those who were living ... including those most critically injured.
 They weren't absolutely sure, but with the time they had it looked very unlikely any survivors remained on the island.
-Police didn't communicate this with early enough.
+Police didn't communicate this early enough.

 It is one thing for rescuers to risk their lives to save living people, but to risk their lives to collect bodies, when the relevant experts say there is a significant risk of another explosion, would be reckless beyond belief.
 It's painful, I know.